Rubric

 Reported features on the people making Detroit what it is.

-Carole Harris comes back to where She started
+Carole Harris comes back to where she started

 The first solo show Carole Harris ever had was at Gallery 7, the Detroit space Charles McGee ran from 1969 to 1979 to give Black Detroit artists somewhere to exhibit.